Camp Lejeune and Parkinson’s Disease: Getting the VA Disability You Deserve

 Table of Contents

-Parkinson’s – An Overview
+An Overview of Parkinson’s

 • Tremor: This usually begins in a limb, often in the hand or fingers.
 One common characteristic of Parkinson’s is experiencing a tremor in the hand when it is relaxed/at rest.